History (HIS) - Courses

 Renaissance and Reformation

 The broadening of European political, social, cultural, geographical and religious horizons from AD 1300 to 1648.
-This course will also examine European interaction with Asian, Islamic, and American cultures, and the impact such interaction had upon Europe.
+This course will also examine European interaction with Asian, Islamic, African, and American cultures, and the impact such interaction had upon Europe.
 Offered Occasionally.

 HIS 349 Cr.3